-Highlights: Outgoing, Alert, Eager to Please
+Highlights: Outgoing, Alert, People-oriented

 Given the unique and unusually long name, the Duck Tolling Retriever is, you guessed it, primarily a duck retriever.
 They’re a relatively small gun dog, though they’re surprisingly agile and strong.
 They tend to sport a trademark coat that ranges from crimson to gold.

-If you’ve never seen a Toller tolling, check out this video:
+If you’ve never seen a Toller tolling, check out this video.

 The Toller’s intelligence allowed it to be trained to employ the fox’s hunting methods.
 Today, they’re a versatile breed that can play different roles on the field.
-And according to historians, this breed is a combination of spaniels, retrievers, setters, and farm collie.
+And according to historians, this breed is a mix of spaniels, retrievers, setters, and farm collie.